bookofproofs/bookofproofs.github.io/_sources/history/15th-century/rudolff.md

 * For several such problems concerned with "splitting the bill" (Zechenaufgaben) Rudolff supplied all the possible solutions.
 * Rudolff does not work out their solutions because, as he stated, he wanted to stimulate further algebraic research.
 * Another important feature of Coss is that Rudolff uses letters to represent numbers.
+* Adding a diagonal stroke to the points used by earlier cossists, Rudolff introduced ...
 * In brief, Rudolff's role in the development of mathematical studies in Germany was analogous to that of Fibonacci in Italy.
 * As to his influence on later mathematicians, we note that Michael Stifel brought out a new addition to Rudolff's Coss in 1553, adding some important material of his own.
 * In fact when Euler was learning mathematics he made a careful study of Rudolff's work.